1. Scope and Definitions

 a) All deliveries are made ex works.
 We do not guarantee the most economical shipping method.

-b) Except in cases of an expressly agreed obligation to deliver to a specific place, the risk of loss and deterioration of the goods passes to the buyer upon delivery to the person commissioned with the shipment, regardless of the arrangement of transport costs, even if we carry out the shipment ourselves.
+b) Except in cases of an expressly agreed obligation to deliver, the risk of loss and deterioration of the goods passes to the buyer upon delivery to the person commissioned with the shipment, regardless of the arrangement of transport costs, even if we carry out the shipment ourselves.
 Unless otherwise agreed, we are entitled to determine the method of shipment (in particular the transport company, shipping route, packaging) ourselves.

-c) If the buyer communicates their request before shipment, we will cover the delivery with transport insurance at their expense.
+c) If the buyer expresses their wish before shipment, we will cover the delivery with transport insurance at their expense.

 d) In case of transport damage, the buyer must immediately initiate a record of facts with the responsible authorities and notify us of the damage in writing.

-e) Unless otherwise agreed, we are entitled to partial deliveries, partial services, and corresponding invoicing, provided these are not exceptionally unreasonable for the buyer.
+e) Unless otherwise agreed, we are entitled to partial deliveries, partial performances, and corresponding invoicing, provided these are not exceptionally unreasonable for the buyer.

 7. Delay in Performance and Delay in Acceptance